 The film relies on common tropes of the Western genre, but at the same time it plays out like a crime thriller.
 There was a time when bad guys wore black hats and good guys wore white, but Hell or High Water presents morally grey central characters.
 Pine and Foster are exceptional in this film, delivering mesmerising performances, and they’re two of my favourite acting performances in recent memory.

 Although Pine’s character is much more introverted, his performance is still equally as good as Foster’s, who brings Tanner to life with arrogance, impulsiveness and even a touch of madness.
 Tanner has a bit of a screw loose, he does whatever comes to mind and asks questions later.
 I’d definitely like to see Ben Foster in more films because he’s a great actor, and it’s hard to believe that this is the same dude who played Angel in the very forgettable X-Men: Last Stand.

-I enjoyed everything about Hell or High Water, and it’s a film you should watch over the repetitive, typical Hollywood action movies.
+I enjoyed everything about this movie and you should watch it over the repetitive, typical Hollywood action movies.
 Commercial titles always obscure the real gems and Hell or High Water is one of them.

 Quoted: “He wouldn’t know God if it crawled up his pant leg and bit him on the pecker.”

 Distributors: CBS Films (US), Lionsgate (Theatrical)

 Run Time: 102 min